arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 <strong>
 Paradise and hell, this is life.<br>
-But in the end, this is my life.<br>
+But either way, this is my life.<br>
 So who am I and what am I doing now?
 </strong>